KlausBlum/OLy-resources/pages/File formats.md

 `pdf2svg "/home/klaus/.cache/ooolilypond/tmp/OOoLilyPond.pdf" "/home/klaus/.cache/ooolilypond/tmp/OOoLilyPond.svg"`

-Between the contents of the two edit fields, OLy insert the filename `OOoLilyPond.pdf` preceeded by the correct path, wrapped in quotation marks - and (if the checkbox is activated) the same with `OOoLilyPond.svg`.
+Between the contents of the two edit fields, OLy inserts the filename `OOoLilyPond.pdf` preceeded by the correct path, wrapped in quotation marks - and (if the checkbox is activated) the same with `OOoLilyPond.svg`.

 **For Windows**, a suitable third-party tool has to be installed at your own risk.
 At the moment, the only one I know of can be found here: